manngo/tbar/README.md

 ##	Introduction

 This package adds a toolbar for your favourite tools, files and web documents.
 It is inspired by [command-toolbar](https://github.com/mark-hahn/command-toolbar) by Mark Hahn.

+The toolbar may not (yet) be visible.
+If it’s not, you can show the toolbar using the <kbd>Toggle</kbd> from the Packages menu.

 ##	Adding Tools